wp-plugins/alpine-photo-tile-for-picasa-and-google-plus/readme.txt

   4. Make sure the album you want to show is set to Public.

-= I'm getting the message "Picasa feed was successfully retrieved, but no photos found".
+= I'm getting the message "Google Plus (Picasa) feed was successfully retrieved, but no photos found".
 What does that mean? =

 This message simply means that while no distinguishable errors occurred, the plugin found your feed to be empty.

-= I'm getting the message "Picasa feed not found.
+= I'm getting the message "Google Plus (Picasa) feed not found.
 Please recheck your ID".
 What does that mean? =

 This message can mean two things.
 First, it can indicate that the username or custom url were input incorrectly, causing the feed to fail.
 In this case, you should try to correct and re-save your IDs.